MithrilJS/mithril.js/docs/installation.md

 For example usage, to file issues or to discuss TypeScript related topics visit: https://github.com/MithrilJS/mithril.d.ts

-Type definitions for pre-release versions of Mithril (on the `next` branch) align with the `next` branch of the [types development repo](https://github.com/MithrilJS/mithril.d.ts/tree/next).
+Type definitions for pre-release versions of Mithril.js (on the `next` branch) align with the `next` branch of the [types development repo](https://github.com/MithrilJS/mithril.d.ts/tree/next).
 You can install these types with:

 ```bash
 $ npm install -D MithrilJS/mithril.d.ts#next